justinvalli/PortOp_Analyst_Rating/README.md

 ## Usage:

-> Note: `analyst_rating` is found in main folder. `sentiment_analysis_data` is found the Analysis Folder.
-The three models can be found in the Machine Learning Folder.
+> Note: `PortOp_Analyst_Rating` is found in the main folder.
+Datasets, code for models, etc. are found in the branch Folder.

 ### Import the following libraries and dependencies:
 ```